 6. You skip meals and snacks.
 You might not have much of an appetite, but it’s important to eat something.
 Calories and nutrients will fuel the immune cells that attack cold and flu viruses.
 The result: You may get better faster.
 Try eating a bowl of chicken soup.
 Research shows that this classic may actually relieve some of those symptoms.

 7. You light up.
 Smoking damages your lungs and irritates your throat.
 That can make your cold symptoms worse.
-So ditch the cigarettes and steer clear of secondhand smoke.
+So ditch the cigarettes and vape pens and steer clear of secondhand smoke.